-To support this principle, an integrated management structure was adopted by the Group ("GIMS") over 17 years ago.
-The GIMS structure facilitates and supports carefully considered, medium to long term decision making in all aspects of the business, including regulatory, commercial and other internal and external factors that influence future policy making, operational decisions, employee welfare, effects on the supply chain and, more recently, the environment.
+To support this principle, an integrated management structure was adopted by the Group ("GIMS") over 18 years ago.
+The GIMS structure facilitates and supports carefully considered, medium to long term decision making in all aspects of the business, including regulatory, commercial and other internal and external factors that influence future policy making, operational decisions, employee welfare, effects on the supply chain and, more recently, the environment and artificial intelligence.
 Regular senior management meetings are held, in addition to at least 5 main Board meetings each year, to address these issues as they affect the business, with focused team sessions being an ongoing process to inform the management decision making process and, when made, to implement decisions effectively.
-A full review of all Group policies and practices was commenced during the year under review and is continuing with a view to ensuring alignment with the GIMS model and adjustment and amendment to those policies and practices will be made where deficiencies are detected or best practice has developed from the state of the art when any such policy or practice was first promulgated or last updated.
+A continuous review of all Group policies and practices is undertaken with a view to making adjustments and/or amendments to those policies and practices where deficiencies are detected or best practice has developed from the state of the art when any such policy or practice was first promulgated or last updated.